matthew-dong-dev/ICS-research/dev-notes/general-dev-notes.md

+test-300852
+f1$hNch1p$

 # Misc notes / questions

-1. where are the SSL certs located?
+1. where are the SSL certs located? `/research/askoski_common/ssl/`
 1. what exists in `UCBD2` directory, referred to a lot in `env.json`?  does it matter for you rn?  you can view the lookup tables in models-askoski
 1. where is the production version of FE & BE located?

 Directions for you to pursue

 1. finish RNN preprocess refactor
-1. remove global variables - does this go hand in hand with testing to make sure things don't break?
-1. data-askoski - start looking through the repo, is there any immediate action items here?
 1. plan refactor
-1. write tests
+    1. refactor rnn_predict function (everything except form data) +
+1. data-askoski - start looking through the repo, any immediate action items here?
+1. add unit test coverage for your refactored shit? look at testing pipeline
+1. remove global variables - a lot of overhead

+What is APR data?

+- sid, course and what requirement it fulfills, t/f for fulfilled

 ---